keinaju/MultiUserSpaceServer/README.md

 ```
 signup <user> <password>
 login <user> <password>
-user
+show user
 new being
 select <beingname>
 new room
 ```

-This would effectively add a new room to the game world, which would automatically be connected to the inital room created in startup process.
+This would add a new room to the game world, which would automatically be connected to the inital room created in startup process.

 ## Game concepts

 ### Rooms

-Room is the basic building block of MUS application.
+Room is the basic building block of the application.
 Command to create a new room:

 ```